-$$\operatorname{Gap}{i} = \mathbf{S}{i}^{\prime} \boldsymbol{\beta} + \phi{f(i)l(i)t(i)} + \varepsilon{i}$$ where the vector \mathbf{S}'i contains indicators for selectivity tiers (we omit non-selective schools), and everything is as before.
+$$Gap{i} = S'{i}\beta + \phi{f(i)l(i)t(i)} + \varepsilon{i}$$ (8)

+where the vector \mathbf{S}'i contains indicators for selectivity tiers (we omit non-selective schools), and everything else is as before.

-Point estimates of the coefficients vector β in equation (6), shown as diamonds in Figure 2, indicate that more selective schools offer content that is closer to the research frontier.
+Point estimates of the coefficients vector β in equation (8), shown as diamonds in Figure 4, indicate that more selective schools offer content that is closer to the research frontier.
 Ivy Plus and Elite schools have the smallest gap, 0.84 smaller than non-selective schools (corresponding to an 8 percent difference in the median syllabus).
 Highly selective schools have a 0.67 smaller gap and selective schools have a 0.51 smaller gap (5 percent).
-A possible interpretation for these differences is that more selective schools offer higher-quality education.
+One interpretation for these differences is that more selective schools offer higher-quality education.
 However, if higher-ability students are better able to absorb frontier knowledge, another possibility is that schools tailor instruction to the abilities of their students.
 We attempt to test this hypothesis in the next section and in Section 6, where we relate the education-innovation gap to student outcomes.

-4.2 Students' Characteristics
+5.2 Students' Characteristics

-Schools with different characteristics serve different populations of students; for example, Ivy-Plus and Elite schools are disproportionately more likely to enroll students from wealthier backgrounds (Chetty et al., 2020).
+Schools with different characteristics serve different populations of students.
+For example, Ivy Plus and Elite schools are disproportionately more likely to enroll students from wealthier families (Chetty et al., 2020).
 Cross-school differences might therefore translate into significant disparities in access to up-to-date knowledge among students with different backgrounds.
 Here, we focus on two dimensions of socio-economic background: parental income and race and ethnicity.